insure logo

 Yes, a vehicle can be registered in one name and insured in another.
 While it’s common for the registered owner of a vehicle to be the same as the insured party, it is possible to have them under different names.
 For example, a parent might register a car in their name, but the primary driver and insurance policyholder could be their child.

-In most states, there aren’t laws that require a car’s registration and insurance to have the same name.
 However, some insurance companies may not cover a vehicle that’s not registered to the same driver as the insurance policy.
+It’s best to check with your insurance carrier about their rules.

 Can someone else insure my car if the title is under my name?